sagar-raj-yadav/Taskify/README.md

 ## Problem 1:
-Static cards (TODO, Doing, Done) ke indexes 0, 1, 2 the.
-Dynamic cards ka index map karte waqt directly 0 se start kar rahe the, is wajah se index conflict ho raha tha, aur drop events galat cards par trigger ho rahe the.

-Solution:
+The indexes of static cards (TODO, Doing, Done) were 0, 1, 2.
+When mapping the indexes for dynamic cards, they were starting directly from 0, which caused an index conflict and led to drop events being triggered on the wrong cards.

-Dynamic cards ke indexes ko static cards ke baad offset karke shuru kiya (index + 3), taaki static (0, 1, 2) aur dynamic cards (3, 4, ...`) ke indexes alag-alag ho jayein.
+Solution: I started the indexes for the dynamic cards with an offset from the static cards (index + 3), so that the indexes for static (0, 1, 2) and dynamic cards (3, 4, ...) are separate.

 ## problem 2: